thecodersguilduk/tcg_site/site/blog/yorkshire-is-the-driving-force-behind-the-future-of-the-uk-tech-industry.md

-“The Coders Guild trained our first apprentice from 2018 to summer 2020.
+> The Coders Guild trained our first apprentice from 2018 to summer 2020.
 He’s now a full-time member of our in-house dev team, and has been a huge success.
 We’re now recruiting for our next apprentice, with all training to be provided by The Coders Guild.
-From start to finish, The Coders Guild has given us first-class service and personalised developer training, providing us with the exact skills we needed.”
-Jim Semlyen, Owner and MD of Castlegate IT
+From start to finish, The Coders Guild has given us first-class service and personalised developer training, providing us with the exact skills we needed.

+ **Jim Semlyen, Owner and MD of Castlegate IT**

 We're extremely proud to have been [chosen for this important project, as one of a select few providers, by West Yorkshire Combined Authority](https://thecodersguild.org.uk/blog/join-us-in-shaping-the-next-generation-of-tech-talent-in-west-yorkshire/) and the Department for Education.